Thomas Jefferson (April 13, 1743 – July 4, 1826)

 credentials and was well-suited to the presidency.

-In addition to drafting the
+In addition to drafting the Declaration of

-, Jefferson had served in two
+Independence, Jefferson had served in two

-Continental Congresses, as minister
+Continental Congresses, as minister to

 France, as the nations first secretary of

-state under
+state under George Washington and as

-John Adams vice president.
+John Adams’ vice president.

 Thomas Jefferson, John Adams, and Benjamin Franklin